Kudzu and the California Marriage Amendment

 The Kudzu Vines Start Creeping: Legal Effects and Sex Changes

-The dilemma of innocent Olympic athletes (not counting Ratjen) helps highlight one sort of problem with "marriage protection" laws, with which anyone can have sympathy — citizens with genetic anomalies but who aren't trying to game the system being shocked to have their marriages to what they thought was the opposite sex suddenly annulled (or prohibited).
+The dilemma of innocent Olympic athletes helps highlight one sort of problem with "marriage protection" laws, with which anyone can have sympathy — citizens with genetic anomalies but who aren't trying to game the system being shocked to have their marriages to what they thought was the opposite sex suddenly annulled (or prohibited).
 All available criteria suffer that fault:

 There really are no workable tests.
-This isn't just a technical problem that hasn't been worked out: Remember, the best minds in the International Olympic Committee, aided by the world's top doctors and scientists, tried to solve it for 30 years, and gave up.
+This isn't just a technical problem that hasn't been worked out: Remember, the best minds in the International Olympic Committee, aided by the world's top doctors and scientists, tried to solve it for 31 years, and gave up.

 I mentioned first the plight of CAIS women trapped by dumb testing regimes partly because it's so easy to sympathize.
 By contrast, some readers will, for various reasons including socially conservative views, be less sympathetic towards people who voluntarily change sex — either fully via sexual reassignment surgery (SRS), or in sundry other ways taking on traits of the other sex.
 Again, I will not touch that contentious subject (where even the vocabulary is an ideological minefield), except to say that, approve or not, it happens, and creates situations with real-world legal effects — effects even more contrary to "marriage protection" proponents' intentions than the scenarios described earlier.

 Consider a pre-operative transsexual XY male who wishes to marry an XX female, and end up living as two married women.
 The two first marry — which is lawful per the "marriage protection" law.
 Then, the male changes sex: Voila, same-sex marriage.
 (The law does not invalidate marriages automatically because of SRS — nor for more depressing reasons such as adultery or wife-beating.
 However, if it did, a male wanting to "game the system" could use measures to live as female short of full SRS.
 A female could do the reverse.
-If the state, by contrast, doesn't recognise SRS as changing one's legal sex, then marriage can lawfully occur either before or after surgery.)
+If the state, by contrast, doesn't recognize SRS as changing one's legal sex, then marriage can lawfully occur either before or after surgery.)

 This isn't mere speculation.
 Texas's "marriage protection" law is exactly what let two women, Jessica and Robin Wicks, one a male-to-female transsexual, win their marriage license in San Antonio, Texas: The women had been previously denied that marriage license as a same-sex couple, but successfully argued that the Texas 4th Court of Appeals's 1999 "Littleton v.
 Prange" decision (Littleton being a widow barred from suing over her husband's death from medical malfeasance, because she'd been born male and then had SRS) guaranteed them the right to marry, based upon their inferred chromosomes — because the judge ruled chromosomes rather than outward sex characteristics to govern which sex Jessica Wicks (né Grady Roland Wicks) is.